 My academic adviser said something very wise: “You can’t force yourself to find your people.
 It has to happen naturally.”

 Unfortunately for me, that didn’t happen until long after I quit seminary, and the denomination I found is probably too “liberal” by the seminary’s standards anyway.
-But just like the cliched love advice that “The One” will enter your life when you least expect it, I discovered the Episcopal church under similar circumstances.
+But just like the cliched love advice that “The One” will enter your life when you least expect it, I discovered the Anglican-Episcopal church under similar circumstances.
 I wasn’t looking for a new church at all – in fact, I had seriously considered leaving it for good.

-Like the Catholic church, one aspect I find comforting in Episcopalian Land is that no matter where you go for worship, the service format is the same.
-Episcopalians all over the world are reading from the same Book of Common Prayer and reciting the same Nicene Creed.
+Like the Catholic church, one aspect I find comforting in Anglican Land is that no matter where you go for worship, the service format is the same.
+Anglicans all over the world are reading from the same Book of Common Prayer and reciting the same Nicene Creed.

-The sermon content may differ from church to church, but the sermon isn’t the focal point of the Episcopal service: communal acts of worship are.
+The sermon content may differ from church to church, but the sermon isn’t the focal point of the service: communal acts of worship are.
 That’s the biggest difference I have found from the evangelical-style services I participated in for most of my adult life.
-In the Episcopal church, the focus isn’t on one pastor and his funny jokes, cute family pictures, and creative PowerPoint slides.
+In the Anglican church, the focus isn’t on one pastor and his funny jokes, cute family pictures, and creative PowerPoint slides.
 In the Episcopal church, I get to be a full participant rather than an audience member.

 The format of the service – the call-and-response participation of the congregation, the catalogue of prayers, the inclusion of ritual – is similar to the flow of synagogue, where I spent my childhood.
 The similarities between the two faiths, but with respect for differences in creed, is why I find more comfort there than in Messianic synagogues.